mikaelho/pythonista-gestures/README.md

 #### ` add_screen_edge_pan(self, view, action, edges)`

-  Call `action` when a pan gesture starting from the edge is recognized for the `view`. `edges` must be set to one of `Gestures.EDGE_NONE/EDGE_TOP/EDGE_LEFT/EDGE_BOTTOM/EDGE_RIGHT/EDGE_ALL`.
+  Call `action` when a pan gesture starting from the edge is recognized for the `view`.
+This is a continuous gesture.

+  `edges` must be set to one of `Gestures.EDGE_NONE/EDGE_TOP/EDGE_LEFT/EDGE_BOTTOM/EDGE_RIGHT/EDGE_ALL`.
 If you want to recognize pans from different edges, you have to set up separate recognizers with separate calls to this method.

   Handler `action` receives the same gesture-specific attributes in the `data` argument as pan gestures, see `add_pan`.

 #### ` add_pinch(self, view, action)`

   Call `action` when a pinch gesture is recognized for the `view`.
+This is a continuous gesture.

   Handler `action` receives the following gesture-specific attributes in the `data` argument: